e-pacciani-developer/test-isendu-be/README.md

 # Test Isendu (Back end)

-This is a test project that represents a web app for managing the appointments and the user for a dental office.
+This is a test project that represents a web app for managing the appointments and the users for a dental office.

 To run the project enter in your terminal